BurnBirdX7/jetbrains_fake_cpp/README.md

   .\build.bat
   ```

-If `yaml-cpp` and/or `googletest` can't be found, they are fetched from GitHub.
+If `yaml-cpp` or `googletest` can't be found, they are fetched from GitHub.

+Executable binary will be placed in `build` directory on Linux and in `build/Release` directory on Windows

 ### CMake Toolchain
 If you have vcpkg (or maybe other package manager that can be integrated with CMake this way)